karenlqy/Udacity-Data-Analyst-Nanodegree/P7-AB Testing/P7- AB Test Whether to Launch a Change for Udacity Enrollment Page.md

 - Net Conversion: The number of user-ids to remain enrolled past the 14-day boundary (and thus make at least one payment) divided by the number of unique cookies to click the "Start free trial" button.

-We expect net conversion to increase for the testing group with less students to cancel past the free trial period and more stay enrolled.
+We expect net conversion to not decrease for the testing group with less students to cancel past the free trial period and more stay enrolled.
+That is, if the net conversion of experiment group remains similar to that of the control group, or if the net conversion of experiment group increase we would consider the experiment successful.

 #### Metric not chosen

 - User ID: the number of user-ids enrolled in the course

 User-id is not chosen as a invariant metric because the number of user-id would change when students see the 5 hour per week screen before enrolling.
-It is not an evaluation metric because the number of enrolled users very from day to day and it does not provide an
+It is not chosen as an evaluation metric because the number of enrolled users is a count that veries from day to day.
+I think this does not provide enough useful information.

 ### Measuring Standard Deviation